 Your credit score is based on formulas that make no sense to us as consumers.
 No one considers your income or family size.
 It is just an arbitrary report card on whether you are likely to pay your debts.
 You are judged on factors such as how often you move and how often you change jobs.
 Successfully paying off a small account for a one-time purchase gives you just as many points as paying month after month on a larger account.
 Credit scoring uses ratios, not dollar amounts.
 So if you have open accounts with a zero balance you haven't used in a while, consider using them for small purchases.
 If you "reaffirmed" any debts after a bankruptcy, pay them on time.
 This will earn you additional points.

 It will not help your credit score to repay items discharged in Bankruptcy.
-Once an account becomes delinquent or goes to collection, it won't help to pay it off - surprisingly, it actually hurts your credit to pay it because the length of time the derogatory information remains is measured from the date you made your last payment.
+Once an account is delinquent or goes to collection, paying it off won't help - surprisingly, it actually hurts your credit to pay it because the length of time the derogatory information remains is measured from the date you made your last payment.
 And the fact is, once you are late, that goes in the report and doesn't change unless you successfully remove it through the dispute process.

 Having good credit saves you lots of money in lower interest rates.
 How much?
 If you have a car loan of $20,000 with bad credit at 21% interest, your payments over a 5 year period amount to $541 a month, or a total of $32,460.00 for the life of the loan.
 But with good credit, the same car loan at 5% will let you make payments of $377 a month, a total of $22,620.00 over the length of the loan, saving you nearly $10,000.00.
 Having good credit has a cash value.
 Once you establish good credit, please resist the temptation to help out others that have bad credit.
 It is a certain way to lose your good credit and permanently create hard feelings.